• Skip to primary navigation

 Granola Bar mixture spread into glass baking dish lined with parchment

-Spread the batter evenly into a 9×13 baking pan. that’s lined with parchment.
+Spread the batter evenly into a 9×13 baking pan lined with unbleached parchment.

 glass baking dish lined with parchment, then filled with granola bar mixture, covered with additional parchment and a gold measuring cup is patting it all down.